Limited Clients. Proven Results.

 - Where you live.

 A temporary protection order is often a condition of bond in the criminal case.
 Frequently, the alleged victim files for a civil protection order ("CPO").
 Our Domestic Violence Lawyers will also defend your interests at the civil protection order hearing.
 A TPO automatically terminates at the conclusion of the criminal case.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Defense Lawyers in Russell, Ohio, 44022.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Attorneys in Russell, Ohio, 44022.

 Definition of Domestic Violence